Simangaliso24/Pine-City-Zoo/README.md

 ## 2️⃣ Calculator 🖩

 The **Calculator** project was developed as part of the **FNB Academy Program**.
 It is a simple web-based calculator that performs basic arithmetic operations.

-### ✨ Features
-- ➕ Addition
-- ➖ Subtraction
-- ✖️ Multiplication
-- ➗ Division
-- 🔄 Clear/reset function

-### 🛠️ Technologies Used
-- HTML
-- CSS
-- JavaScript

-### 🚀 How to Run
-1. Navigate to the `Calculator` folder in the repository.
-2. Open `index.html` in your browser.

 ### 🌐 Live Demo
 🔗 [View the Calculator](https://simangaliso24.github.io/Pine-City-Zoo/Calculator/calculator.html)

 ### 📸 Screenshot
 ![Calculator Screenshot](Calculator/calculator.png)

-### 👨🏽‍💻 Author
-Developed by **Simangaliso Sangweni** during the FNB Academy Program.